Amajing123/Amajing123/README.md

 - 👋 Hi, I’m @Amajing123
-- 👀 I’m interested in ...
+- 👀 I’m interested in mamamia
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cdf
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exexaxx
 - 📫 How to reach me oofofof

 <!---